konnov/leanda/twophase/README.md

 This is a manual translation of Lamport's TLA<sup>+</sup> specification of [Two-phase commit][] into Lean 4.
-Since Lean 4 is not specifically designed for specifying distributed system, in contrast to TLA<sup>+</sup>, we have to make a few choices.
-In particular, we split the specification into two layers:
+Since Lean 4 is not specifically designed for specifying distributed systems &mdash; in contrast to TLA<sup>+</sup> &mdash; we have to make a few choices.
+In particular, we split the specification into two
+layers:

  - The functional layer: [Functional.lean][] specifies the steps of resource managers and the transaction manager as **functions**.
 Every such function